jonnyblevins/BI-Analyst-Skills-Project/6_The_Questions.md

 ## 3. **Operational Requirement Questions**
 ### What if any operational requirements questions would you ask the librarians?
 I'd ask a lot of the same questions I've asked above, but will touch on the most important questions here.
-- "How will access to the Readers Room be managed, and what policies would be in place to ensure fair and efficient use of the space?
+- "How will access to the Reader Room be managed, and what policies would be in place to ensure fair and efficient use of the space?"

 - What types of resources should be readily available in the Readers Room?
 How will these resources be organized and accessed by patrons?